Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

 You also have a number of other excursions as options.
 If you have a car one nice day trip is Vic (the Saturday market is amazing, it dates back to Medieval times, and so does the one in Sant Cugat).

 For more extended excursions by car, I recommend anywhere in the La Garrotxa region, near Girona (and don´t misss Besalú).
 La Garrotxa is a 90 minute drive north of Barcelona.
 If you must, go visit the Salvador Dalí museum in Figueres which is nearby.
-But I'd recommend a better use of your time is a visit to the Costa Brava, for example, the seaside town of Tossa de Mar.
+But I'd recommend a better use of your time is a visit to the Costa Brava, for example, the seaside town of Tossa de Mar, known for its homage to actress Ava Gardner (see restaurant suggestion above).

 You can find a list of easy day-trips by car here.
 Other suggestions include the mystical mountain that is Montserrat or the funfair at Tibidabo which offers spectacular views taking in all of the city.